-- 1/4 cup Lambrusco (red sparkling wine) or beef or chicken broth
+- 1/4 cup Lambrusco (red sparkling wine; or beef or chicken broth)

 - 1 tablespoon Worcestershire sauce

-- 1 tablespoon red pepper jelly (optional)
+- Optional: 1 tablespoon red pepper jelly

-- 2 teaspoons prepared yellow mustard
+- 2 teaspoons yellow mustard (prepared)

-- 1/4 cup heavy cream or half-and-half
+- 1/4 cup heavy cream (or half-and-half)

 - 1/4 cup sour cream

-Add the additional 2 tablespoons butter and mushrooms.
+Add the additional 2 tablespoons of butter along with the mushrooms.
 Saute until mushrooms have released their liquid and are cooked through.

-Add wine (or broth), Worcestershire sauce, red pepper jelly, and mustard, stirring to scrape up any bits from the bottom of the pan.
+Add the wine (or broth), Worcestershire sauce, red pepper jelly (if using), and mustard, stirring to scrape up any bits from the bottom of the pan.
 Cook for about 3 minutes.

 Return the pork to skillet, along with any accumulated juices, to warm through.
 Plate the pork loin steaks and cover with stroganoff mushroom sauce.

 - If you substitute for the pork, cook the steaks to just below your desired doneness (preferably medium-rare or medium).
 Add at the end just to warm through.